andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 Remove coding day, or combine with hacking

 General improvements:
-I need to talk less and give away the plot less.
+-I need to talk less and give away the plot less.
 Let them handle the easy questions.
+-Need to encourage students *very clearly* to stay away from the 'low hanging fruit' of boring ethical observations like "AI is bad".
+Need to push them to focus on the aesthetics and pull ethics out of that.